ellydee/acceptance-bench/README.md

 **A Robust LLM Evaluation Framework with Multi-Prompt Variation Testing**

-> **Content Notice:** This framework evaluates LLM capabilities for creative writing tasks, including adult content generation.
-The current task set focuses on erotica across various difficulty levels.
+> **Content Notice:** This framework evaluates LLM capabilities for creative writing tasks.
 This is intended for research and academic purposes to understand model capabilities and policy boundaries.

 ### Why acceptance-bench?